giantswarm/retagger/README.md

             url: https://rekor.sigstore.dev
 ```

-`retagger sign <skopeo yaml>` does the signing (see [`sign.go`](sign.go)): it lists
+`retagger sign <images file>` does the signing (see [`sign.go`](sign.go)): it lists
-the tags the file governs the way `retagger filter` does, resolves each at the
+the tags the file governs (a skopeo file the way `retagger filter` does, a
+[renamed images](#renamed-images) file from its rules the way `retagger run`
-registry and signs every digest that does not already verify against the job's
+does), resolves each at the registry and signs every digest that does not
-own identity, so it is idempotent.
-The `retag-registry` job runs it over the
+already verify against the job's own identity, so it is idempotent.
+The
-`.filtered` file, the tags the run copied.
-The pipeline parameter `sign-all`
+`retag-registry` job runs it over the `.filtered` file, the tags the run copied;
-runs it over the unfiltered files instead, every tag they govern: that is the
+the `retag-renamed-images` job runs `retagger run --sign`, which signs each tag
+right after its copy.
+The pipeline parameter `sign-all` signs every tag the
+files govern instead (the unfiltered skopeo files, and the renamed-images files
-one-off pass for tags mirrored before signing existed, and the repair of a run
-whose signing failed.
+sharded by executor like the copies): that is the one-off pass for tags
+mirrored before signing existed, and the repair of a run whose signing failed.
 Trigger it on `main`:

 ```bash
 curl -X POST -H "Circle-Token: $CIRCLE_TOKEN" -H "Content-Type: application/json" \